Azerbaijan discloses its oil prices

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port reached $67.61 per barrel on Sept.1, having fallen by 86 cents as compared to the previous price.
+The price of URALS with shipment from the port stood at $69.59 per barrel on Sept.7, having dropped by 16 cents compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea dropped by $1.05 compared to the previous price and amounted to $71.36 per barrel.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, amounted to $71.76 per barrel, a decrease of 54 cents compared to the previous price.

 ---